benjymous/annotations/sandman/sandman.08.md

 manner in which she acquired it."
 Fawney Rig is a con in which a gilded brass ring is sold for less than it is supposedly worth (if it were gold), but much more than what it is actually worth.
 The ring would be dropped and picked up before the mark, so it was also referred to as fawney-bouncing.
 Lady Johanna's con was presumably done on a larger, more complex scale.
 Lady Johanna Constantine is an ancestor of John Constantine, whom we met in _Sandman_ #3.
 We will meet Lady Johanna in later issues.
-	The [Grim] Reaper is a traditional appelation for Death, in this form usually represented as a skeletal figure in a dark robe, wielding a scythe.
+	The [Grim] Reaper is a traditional appellation for Death, in this form usually represented as a skeletal figure in a dark robe, wielding a scythe.
 	Paragraph 13:  We will assume that the reader recognizes and recalls events from earlier issues.
 	Paragraph 14:  This, however, is new information.
 My interpretation is that Dream was engaged in some form of conflict with forces unknown when Burgess cast his spell.
 The weakened Dream was unable to resist the call.
 Another hint at this prequel is given in _Sandman_ #47.
 Note that Dream is carrying all his tools at the time of his capture.
 Neil has said that he is interested in writing a miniseries about these events after the main series is concluded.

 Intro, page 2, paragraph 4:  The information that the Order was embroiled in a scandal when Sykes and Cripps was also mentioned in Sandman
 #1,page 14, panel 3 which brings the newspaper com Roderick Burgess and
-Ethel Cripps and describes scandal, which envolves the suicide of the
-museum administrator, which we see in Sandman#1.
+Ethel Cripps and describes scandal, which involves the suicide of the museum administrator, which we see in Sandman#1.

 Page 1 panel 1:  This scene occurs in Washington Square Park, in Greenwich Village, New York City.
 Many specific details in the artwork confirm this.
 	Several people, including this writer, thought that the arch was intended to be L'Arc de Triomphe, in la Place Charles de Gaulle, Paris, France.
 In fact, that arch is sufficiently larger than the pictured arch that the Washington Square arch could fit underneath it.
 	The Washington Square arch is at the north end of the park, near a